 It seems like it is apparent why Millennials should buy a home.
 More Millennials are seeing the value of owning their own home, rather than just emptying their pockets each month for rent that will never contribute to building any future equity.

 Benefits of Homeownership: Why Millennials Should Buy a Home

-along with homeownership.
+Still, many Millennials may still not know about the benefits that come along with homeownership.
 Those who purchase a home have the opportunity to invest their money and build equity, rather than pay a landlord.
 You may think that you can’t afford a mortgage payment, but by taking out a loan, you’re actually doing yourself a favor.

 Making your mortgage payment is essentially the same as paying rent, except you’re putting that money back into owning a larger share of your home, instead of into someone else’s pockets.
-This equity is an asset on your personal balance sheet.
+This equity is an asset to your personal balance sheet.
 With it, you could take out a home equity line of credit (HELOC) to pay for expenses such as home renovations or education costs, or potentially sell your home for a greater price than your original purchase and earn a profit.